 - Disable or Enable it if you want to temporarily stop or resume receiving notifications for that alert.

-SQL Database alert values and thresholds
+SQL Database alert values

 |Resource Type||Metric Name||Friendly Name||Aggregation Type||Minimum alert time window|

 |SQL database||cpu_percent||CPU percentage||Average||5 minutes|

 |SQL database||log_write_percent||Log IO percentage||Average||5 minutes|

 |SQL database||dtu_consumption_percent||DTU percentage||Average||5 minutes|